Workshops & Talks

 the transferred Annalee displaying her new and

-gleaming teeth; yet the dentures still lay on the
+gleaming teeth; yet her dentures lay on the

 Continuing to utter blessings and prayer, Annalee